HOW FAMILY & FRIENDS CAN HELP

 Be there for them in whatever way they need you.
 Recovery from rape takes time.
 Understand they may not want to talk about it today, but they might need you several months from now.

 Learn about rape trauma.
-The H.O.P.E.
-Center has information available about rape and support services.
+The YWCA Rape Crisis Center has information available about rape and support services.

 Recognize your own limits.
 Rape affects family and friends as well.
-It’s OK to call the H.O.P.E.
-Center for your own needs.
+It’s OK to call the Rape Crisis Center for your own needs.
 Family and friends are not invulnerable to the pain of rape.

 If someone tells you they’ve been raped, whether it happened recently or several years ago, it’s important to tell the survivor, “I’m sorry this happened to you.
 I’m here if you need me—anytime.”